 What can you do if you are worried about the financial future of your children, grandchildren, nieces, and nephews?
 The best place to start is by being a proactive Money Mentor in their lives.
 Here are four suggestions and resources to get you started:

-Set a Good Example—First and foremost, examine your own money behaviors and take action to get your own financial life in order.
+First and foremost, examine your own money behaviours and take action to get your own financial life in order.
 Always remember that nothing is more effective in guiding the younger generation than providing a powerful role model.
 An excellent handbook for reaching this goal is You and Your Money by Lois A. Vitt and Karen L. Murrell.

-Be Aware & Prepared—Stay alert for teachable moments to communicate positive money messages and to share your financial expertise and wisdom.
+Stay alert for teachable moments to communicate positive money messages and share your financial expertise and wisdom.
 Very few topics affect us on a day-to-day basis like money, so there are endless opportunities to provide mini financial lessons via word and example.
 A great handbook to prepare you for this journey is The Opposite of Spoiled by New York Times money columnist, Ron Lieber.
-It covers everything about how, when, and why to talk to kids about money, whether they are three-years old or teenagers.
+It covers everything about how, when, and why to talk to kids about money, whether they are three-years-old or teenagers.
 The Opposite of Spoiled is both a practical guidebook and a values-based philosophy.

 There are a number of great resources available to help make financial education fun and interesting for children.
 One example is the Moonjar – a tool for children and families to incorporate strong financial values and practices into their daily lives.
 The Moonjar kit consists of three colourful moneyboxes (one each for spending, saving and sharing), a special Moonjar elastic band to hold the assembled boxes together, a passbook for deposits and withdrawals, and a family guidebook.

 This article originally appeared at Money Quotient, NP.
 It is reproduced here with permission.